git-duet/git-duet/README.md

 ### "Co-authored-by" trailer support

-This feature is experimental.
-Please open an issue if you find a bug or if you have suggestions how usability could be improved.

 :warning: If you use `git commit -v` with `git < 2.14.0` you'll find that the `Co-authored-by` trailer is mistakenly added after the verbose commit output.
 Please upgrade `git` if you encounter this issue.